-Rural Opioids Technical Assistance Grants
+Rural Opioid Technical Assistance Grants

-Rural Opioids Technical Assistance Grants (short title: ROTA) provide funding for existing USDA Cooperative Extensions grantees to develop and disseminate training and technical assistance (T/TA) for rural communities on addressing opioid issues affecting these communities.
+Rural Opioid Technical Assistance Grants (short title: ROTA) provide funding for existing USDA Cooperative Extensions grantees to develop and disseminate training and technical assistance (T/TA) for rural communities on addressing opioid issues affecting these communities.